MathieuPPicard/PROJET_MLP_HIV25/README.md

 # PROJET_MLP_HIV25

+Optimization of Bottle Cap Classification Using a Multilayer Perceptron (MLP)

 1. Using the [CapGenerator](https://github.com/MathieuPPicard/CapGenertor) we generated multiple images
 2. Transforms into data that an MLP can use
-3. Make MLP_Classifier train and test
+3. Iterate through parameter to train and test different mlp_classigier models
 4. Data collection
 5. Dashboard